bourgeoisor/bourgeoisor.github.io/notes/meta/about.md

 - Did some urban exploration photography, breaking into abandoned factories and schools.
 - Piloted an airplane while the pilot was busy taking video footage.
 - Traveled to Europe (and missed school) primarily to see a one-off music show.
-- Slept overnight in a Walmart parking lot.
+- Hosted 16 multi-day themed LAN party weekends, with a rotation of 19 friends.
 - Hitchhiked and was picked up by a former Navy in the north of Japan.
 - Reliably traced my lineage in two direction going back to the early 1600s.
-- Organised and tracking my life in a large digital notebook (3,200+ notes worth of information).
+- Organised and tracked my life in a large digital notebook (3,200+ notes worth of information).
-- First computer owned was a Pentium 3 machine with 64MB of RAM and a 20GB hard drive.
+- Received a Pentium 3 machine with 64MB of RAM and a 20GB hard drive as first computer.
-- First phone owned was a Palm Pre which I got sometime mid-high school.
+- Didn't have a cellphone until mid-high school, a Palm Pre I purchased from a part-time job.
-- Love hugs, receiving post cards, and catching up with others.
+- Love sharing hugs, receiving post cards, and connecting with others.

 ### Favourite media

 Everything listed below, I consider "favourites".

-<i class="fa-duotone fa-light fa-radio color-aqua"></i>
+- <i class="fa-duotone fa-light fa-radio color-aqua"></i>
-**Listening**

-- Ayreon
-- Between the Buried and Me
+**Listening**: Ayreon, Between the Buried and Me, The Dear Hunter, Haken, Porcupine Tree, Rush, Tool.
-- The Dear Hunter
-- Haken
-- Leprous
-- The Pineapple Thief
-- Porcupine Tree
-- Rush
-- Steven Wilson
-- Tool

-<i class="fa-duotone fa-light fa-book color-purple"></i>
+- <i class="fa-duotone fa-light fa-book color-purple"></i>
-**Reading**

-- Anne of Green Gables series
-- Asterix series
-- Dirk Gently's Holistic Detective Agency
-- Harry Potter series
-- The Hitchhiker's Guide to the Galaxy "trilogy"
+**Reading**: Anne of Green Gables, Asterix, Harry Potter, The Hitchhiker's Guide to the Galaxy, The Little Prince, The Lord of the Rings.
-- The Little Prince
-- The Lord of the Rings trilogy
-- Nineteen Eighty-Four

-<i class="fa-duotone fa-light fa-game-console-handheld color-orange"></i>
+- <i class="fa-duotone fa-light fa-game-console-handheld color-green"></i>
-**Playing**

-- Age of Empires II
-- BioShock
-- Factorio
-- Final Fantasy series
-- Outer Wilds
-- Ragnarok Online
-- Stardew Valley
-- Trials of Mana
+**Playing**: Age of Empires, BioShock, Factorio, Final Fantasy, Outer Wilds, Ragnarok Online, Stardew Valley, Trials of Mana.

-<i class="fa-duotone fa-light fa-tv-retro color-pink"></i>
+- <i class="fa-duotone fa-light fa-tv-retro color-pink"></i>
-**Watching**

-- Adventure Time
-- Angel Beats!
-- Back to the Future trilogy
-- Clannad
-- Doctor Who
-- Futurama
-- Freaks and Geeks
-- Game of Thrones
-- Kaguya-sama: Love is War
+**Watching (series)**: Adventure Time, Angel Beats, Clannad, Doctor Who, Futurama, Freaks and Geeks, Game of Thrones, Kaguya-sama, Spy x Family, Stranger Things, Toradora.
+- <i class="fa-duotone fa-light fa-film color-red"></i>
-- The Lord of the Rings trilogy
+**Watching (films)**: Back to the Future, Ghibli, The Lord of the Rings, Monty Python, Pixar, Star Wars.
-- Monty Python and the Holy Grail
-- Nichijou
-- Pixar films
-- Spy x Family
-- Star Wars universe
-- Stranger Things
-- Toradora!

 ### Brief timeline